 - Difficulty breathing

-If you experience any of these side effects from breathing in oil-based paint fumes, step outside and get some fresh air.
+If you experience any paint inhalation symptoms of any one of these side effects from breathing in oil-based paint or water based paint fumes, step outside and get some fresh air.
 You'll usually feel better in a matter of minutes.

-However, long-term exposure to VOC fumes can cause organ damage, low birth weight and damage to your respiratory system.
+However, when you inhale paint fumes with long-term exposure to VOC fumes it can cause organ damage, low birth weight and damage to your respiratory system.
 Children and elderly adults are particularly vulnerable to paint fumes, as well as people with asthma and other chronic respiratory disorders.
 The paint fumes pollute the air with dangerous chemicals, making it harder to breathe and potentially triggering an asthma attack.

+People dying from paint fumes is rare, but can happen if inhaled in high concentrations of toxic VOCs.
 If you're painting a piece of furniture, consider painting outside so the paint fumes can escape the area.
 Painting in an enclosed space is a bad idea because the VOC chemicals have nowhere to go.
+If your paint has toxic ingredients, be sure to wear proper respiratory masks to prevent over inhalation.

 Are Oil-Based and Latex-Based Paints Equally Harmful?